Skip to main content

 Forming a Limited Liability Company in New York | Department of State

 New York recognizes many business forms including the limited liability company (LLC), corporation, limited partnership, sole proprietorship, general partnership and other less familiar forms.
 Each has its own advantages and disadvantages.
 For any particular venture, personal and business circumstances will dictate the business form of choice.
-The Department of State cannot offer advice about the choice of business form and strongly recommends consulting with legal and financial advisors before making the choice.

-The Office of the County Clerk cannot provide any legal advice.
-Any questions regarding filing LLC documents. please contact the Department of State directly: (518) 473-2492, Contact Us | Department of State
+You do not file your initial Articles of Organization with the County Clerk, those are filed with the Department of State.
+Any questions regarding filing LLC documents, please contact the Department of State directly: (518) 473-2492, Contact Us | Department of State

 PUBLICATION REQUIREMENTS